 Cut Loose Bail Bonds, which is located in Placer County near the freeway for fast access to area jails, is here to help you get a friend or family member out of jail quickly to prevent the person from losing a job.
 When dealing with these situations, you should always go with a licensed agency; our license number is 1845632.

 Getting bailed out of jail, depending on the crime, is your right as a citizen of the United States.
 This is important because in some cases, your court case or trial could be scheduled months after the arrest.
 So being locked up for all of that time hinders your ability to live normally, make a living and to work toward resolving your case.

 At Cut Loose Bail Bonds, we fully understand that sitting behind bars without the comfort of friends or loved ones can be a horrible experience.
 We’re here to help!
-If you want our assistance or simply would like to know more about how bail works in Sacramento, our bail bonds agency has the answers.
+If you want our assistance or simply would like to know more about how bail works in Sacramento, CA, contact our office at 916-663-2245.